adobe/helix-cli/docs/concepts.md

 - selector and extension
 - strain name

-based on this is looks up:
+based on this it looks up:

 - backend type and url
 - content repository